StreamPot/StreamPot/README.md

         await new Promise(resolve => setTimeout(resolve, 5000));
     }
 }
+async function runJob(){
+    const job = await clipVideo(EXAMPLE_INPUT_VIDEO, 10, 20)
+    pollJob(job.id)
+}

+runJob()

 ```

 ## How it works

-Streampot helps you install and run a nodejs server that has ffmpeg installed and a Fluent ffmpeg-like API.
+Streampot helps you install and run a nodejs server that has ffmpeg installed and a Fluent ffmpeg-like API to interface with.

 It also includes job management/queuing as well as upload/downloads to remote locations.